 Aruba is a party to international agreements and treaties for the protection of intellectual property, such as the Paris Convention, Nice Agreement, and the Vienna Agreement.
 Established in 1987, the Bureau of Intellectual Property of Aruba implements the Aruba Trademark Act and is responsible for registering trademarks.
 Trademark registration is a rather simple procedure and is normally carried out by an agent authorized by the Bureau.
 Registration is for a 10 year period and is renewable for indeterminate periods of 10 years.
-Exclusive rights of use of a trademark are obtained through first use.
-Registration also gives exclusive rights of use but under current law it does not necessarily signify first use.
-Therefore, the Bureau is developing new legislation which will grant acquisition of exclusive rights of use through registration only.
-In other words, U.S. suppliers will need to register their trademarks to ensure exclusive rights.
-This new legislation is expected to take effect by the end of 2011.
+Exclusive rights to a trademark can be obtained through first use.
+However, since first use can be difficult to prove, registration is usually the best way of ensuring exclusive rights to a trademark.
+The Bureau of Intellectual Property of Aruba is currently developing new legislation which will grant acquisition of exclusive rights of use through registration only.
+In other words, U.S. suppliers would be required to register their trademarks to ensure exclusive rights.
 U.S. suppliers interested in registering trademarks may contact the Bureau for further information or to obtain a listing of authorized trademark agents (See Appendix I).